xrtlab/RecolorCloud/README.md

 python .\main
 ```

-As of the current version (0.2v), this is the only way to run the program.
+As of the current version, this is the only way to run the program.

 Upon starting the program, you will be met with the present interface.
 The necessary files are detailed in the program but essentially you will always require 3 files.
 These are: